 Under the Act, THDA may have bonds and notes outstanding in an aggregate principal amount not exceeding \$2,930,000,000.
-As of December 31, 2019 (unaudited), THDA has bonds and notes outstanding in an aggregate principal amount of \$2,776,535,000, calculated in accordance with the Act.
+As of the date of this Official Statement, THDA has bonds and notes outstanding in an aggregate principal amount of \$2,876,280,000, calculated in accordance with the Act.
+Both houses of the Tennessee General Assembly have adopted legislation increasing the amount of bonds and notes THDA may have outstanding to \$4,000,000,000.
+This legislation will become law effective if and when signed by the Governor.